-Efficiently scheduling traffic, particularly heavy vehicles, remains a key challenge in transportation engineering.
-This project has focused on the development of a novel traffic-signal-control methodology to improve the safety of heavy vehicles on high-speed approaches to signalized intersections.
-The approach makes use of wireless communications between the heavy vehicle and the traffic-signal controller.
-The project builds upon the Trusted Truck® infrastructure in order to have a more cost-effective deployment.
-The project also considered existing intelligent transportation system standards (e.g. National Transportation Communications for ITS Protocol [NTCIP]) as a means of establishing a practical implementation path.
+The project is developing new traffic signal control logic to improve the safety of heavy vehicles on high speed approaches to signalized intersections using wireless communications between the heavy vehicle and the traffic signal controller.
+The project builds upon the Trusted Truck infrastructure in order to have a more cost effective deployment.

-Because the existing traffic-signal infrastructure does not typically have the information or logic necessary to implement truly intelligent decisions, it is necessary to re-engineer a solution that provides the functionality to achieve the objective.
+Given that existing traffic signals do not have the necessary information or logic to implement truly intelligent decisions, it is necessary to re-engineer a solution to provide the necessary logic to achieve the objective.
+The project also focuses on existing intelligent transportation system standards (National Transportation Communications for ITS Protocol [NTCIP]) to achieve a practical implementation path.

-During the first year of the project, a signal-scheduling algorithm was developed to maximize truck throughput while minimizing the delay experienced by vehicles across the intersection.
+During the first year on which this report focuses, a signal scheduling algorithm was developed to maximize throughput while minimizing the delay experienced by vehicles across the intersection.
 In particular, truck safety is a key consideration.
-This is achieved by allowing the algorithm to consider trucks that are both waiting for service as well as approaching the intersection.
-Safety is increased when trucks are stopped less frequently at high-speed intersections.
-By considering the requests (i.e. vehicles awaiting service) on all approaches of the intersection and by issuing a green light to the most-urgent combination of flows, the algorithm achieves its high performance.
-As a result of applying a more intelligent traffic-scheduling controller, we observed lower average vehicle delay as well as reduced truck stops, across different traffic scenarios.
-The second year addressed the hardware-in-the-loop implementation of the proposed framework, including more-elaborate simulation settings and development of related communication protocols.
-The following sections describe the work completed during the two years of the project.
+This is achieved by allowing the algorithm to give preference to trucks that are both waiting for service as well as approaching the intersection.
+By stopping trucks less at high speed intersections, safety is increased.
+By considering the requests (i.e. vehicles awaiting service) on all approaches of the intersection and issuing green light to the most urgent combination of flows, the algorithm achieves its high performance.
+As a result of applying a more intelligent traffic scheduling controller, we observed lower average vehicle delay as well as reduced truck stops, across different traffic schearios.
+The following chapters describe the work completed in Phase A of the project.